chungg/chungg.github.io/_posts/2024-01-29-web-frameworks.markdown

 ![flask-io-data]({{ "/images/webframe/flask-yahoo.png" | absolute_url }})
 *Flask io-heavy page performance*

 In this case, **the response of both Axum and Flask are comparable**.
-Looking at the code, the query to Yahoo is made synchronously.
 In theory, Axum should be able to queue more requests but any performance gains would be assuming the "database" has the capacity to handle load.

 ### api